Lemon Zucchini Drops

 - 2 to 3 tablespoons lemon juice

-- In a large bowl, cream butter and sugar until light and fluffy.
-Beat in egg, zucchini and lemon peel.
+- In a large bowl, cream butter and granulated sugar until light and fluffy.
+Beat in egg, zucchini and lemon zest.
 Combine the flour, baking soda, baking powder, cinnamon and salt; gradually add to the creamed mixture and mix well.
 Stir in raisins and walnuts.

 - Drop by tablespoonfuls 3 in. apart onto lightly greased baking sheets.
 Bake at 375° for 8-10 minutes or until lightly browned.
 Remove to wire racks to cool.

 - For glaze, combine confectioners' sugar and enough lemon juice to achieve a thin spreading consistency.
 Spread or drizzle over cooled cookies.